neosun100/Step1X-Edit-Docker/README.md

 ## 1. Introduction
-we introduce a state-of-the-art image editing model, **Step1X-Edit**, which aims to provide comparable performance against the closed-source models like GPT-4o and Gemini2 Flash.
+We introduce a state-of-the-art image editing model, **Step1X-Edit**, which aims to provide comparable performance against the closed-source models like GPT-4o and Gemini2 Flash.
 More specifically, we adopt the Multimodal LLM to process the reference image and user's editing instruction.
 A latent embedding has been extracted and integrated with a diffusion image decoder to obtain  the target image.
 To train the model, we build a data generation pipeline to produce a high-quality dataset.
 For evaluation, we develop the GEdit-Bench, a novel benchmark rooted in real-world user instructions.
 Experimental results on GEdit-Bench demonstrate that Step1X-Edit outperforms existing open-source baselines by a substantial margin and approaches the performance of leading proprietary models, thereby making significant contributions to the field of image editing.
 More details please refer to our [technical report](https://arxiv.org/abs/2504.17761).